All Episodes

 The game was compelling.

-The game The game was not compelling, it was not.
+The game was not compelling.

-And when you have somebody standing out there on the doorstep of history, and they're getting beaten to a pulp.
+When you, somebody who's trying to three-peat, Sean, and when you have somebody standing out there on the doorstep of history and they're getting beaten to a pulp and they are not competitive, you're sitting there watching in amazement.

-Was it the affair that we thought we were going to get with all of those one-score games, those 17 consecutive one score games that Kansas City had won?
+Was it the affair that we thought we were going to get with all of those one-score games, those 17 consecutive one-score games that Kansas City had won?

 No, nothing like that.

-So in that end, in that sense, you're correct.
+So in that sense, you're correct.

-When is Mahomes gonna make the adjustment?
+When is Mahomes going to make the adjustment?

 Did you like the halftime show?